ordinarylabs/bicycle/README.md

 ### Engines

-The default engine is RocksDB but `rocksdblib-sys` takes quite awhile for the initial build (subsequent builds should be quicker).
+Bicycle's default storage engine is RocksDB but `rocksdblib-sys` takes quite awhile for the initial build (subsequent builds should be quicker as you iterate on your schema).
 If you'd like a faster initial build or would prefer SQLite for other reasons you can also use the SQLite engine by supplying the `--engine` flag.

 ```bash
 bicycle build schema.proto --engine sqlite